 • ensure that all children are exposed to high quality teaching and learning experiences, which allow children to explore their outdoor environment and locality, thus developing their scientific enquiry and investigative skills.

 • encourage children to focus on the work of great scientists.

 • ensure that all children develop an understanding of how their body works and how to stay healthy.

-Thank you to all who participated in our first ever STEM Fair.
+Thank you to all who participated in our first ever STEM Fair in early 2020.
 It was a huge success and an incredible amount of learning went on!

 Well done children (and parents/guardians)!